heimlich1024/OD_CopyPasteExternal/README.md

 until the proper C4D C implementation can be finished.
 It currently only supports Points, Polygons and UV's and brings up the OBJ requester on "PasteFromExternal"

+### Moi 3D

+Copy the contents of the Moi3D folder into the commands folder of your Moi Installation.
+You can then call the scripts via hotkeys, or the external script manager if you have it.

+### XSI

+Open the script editor within XSI and load the script, make a new shelf, and then drag the script to the shelf, and setup a button.
+Do that for both copy/paste scripts

 # FAQ
 * How do I report an issue ?